peertube-viewer/peertube-viewer-rs/docs/src/config.md

 #### main
 The main instance to be connected to, it is expected to be a string.

-#### blacklist-whitelist
+#### blocklist-allowlist

-- `blacklist`: an array of strings of instances to be blacklisted
+- `blocklist`: an array of strings of instances to be blocked
-- `whitelist`: an array of strings of instances to be whitelisted
+- `allowlist`: an array of strings of instances to be allowed

 Both can't be present at the same time.
-When blacklist is present, no video from the instances listed will be shown.
+When blocklist is present, no video from the instances listed will be shown.
-When whitelist is present, only videos from the instances listed will be shown.
+When allowlist is present, only videos from the instances listed will be shown.

 ---